rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

     features:
       - content: >
           **Rebecca Williams** is a researcher and writer with expertise in data and technology policy.
+She is currently the Data Governance Program Manager for the ACLU.
           She has worked at all jurisdiction levels, inside and outside of government, as a civil servant, consultant, and advocate at Harvard, the Sunlight Foundation, the White House, and more.
 She holds a B.A. in Communication from the University of Massachusetts Amherst and a J.D. from Western New England University